Skip to main content

 • humor

-• “It was always hilarious watching these crazy crafts try and survive their first flights.”
+• “It's hilarious watching these crazy craft try and survive their first flights.”

 • “The humor is clearly Russian and not funny, like: 'Oh no, there's a big rock in my cereal.'
-The tutorial is suffering from severe misspellings and grammatical errors.”
+The tutorial suffers from severe misspelling and grammatical errors.”

-• “It's not funny; just jumping and looking without finding anything.
-The game was once good before they made the galaxy infinitely large.
-The fun of the game is completely gone, and you never see another player again.”
+• “It's not funny; the game is just jumping without finding anything.
+It was once good before they made the galaxy infinitely large.
+The fun is completely gone since you never see another player anymore.”

 • replayability